-Action 19: Activities not following this plan and South Australian legislation will be investigated and where an offence has been committed, appropriate compliance action will be taken.
+Action 22: Activities not following South Australian legislation will be investigated and where an offence has been committed, appropriate compliance action will be taken.

-Investigation and prosecution of activities in breach of the South Australian Commercial Kangaroo Management Plan 2018-2022 and South Australian legislation are essential for delivery of this plan.
+Investigation and prosecution of activities in breach of South Australian legislation are essential for delivery of this plan.
 Good compliance also maintains public, industry and stakeholder confidence in the effectiveness of the plan as a mechanism for maintaining the viability of kangaroo populations, and thus the commercial kangaroo industry.

-19.1 Reports of unlicensed activities and activities in breach of permit conditions are investigated, and where sufficient evidence is available, offenders are prosecuted and/or issued with Expiation Notices as appropriate.
+Reports of unauthorised activities and activities in breach of permit conditions are investigated, and where sufficient evidence is available, offenders are prosecuted and/or issued with Expiation Notices as appropriate.

-Action 20: The accuracy of industry returns will be continually monitored during the life of this plan.
+Action 23: The accuracy of industry returns will be continually monitored during the life of this plan.

-It is a permit condition that commercial kangaroo industry operators submit regular returns to DEWNR.
+It is a permit condition, as set out in regulation, that commercial kangaroo industry operators submit regular returns to DEW.
 The data obtained from these returns are essential for monitoring whether the industry is harvesting kangaroos within approved quotas and for reporting to the Commonwealth Government, industry, and the public.
 Also, the data from industry returns are used to monitor the kangaroo populations indirectly.
-Audits of industry returns encompass the manual assessment of returns; application of the customised licensing database utilised by DEWNR and extensive verbal and written communication between DEWNR staff and industry operators.
+Audits of industry returns encompass the manual assessment of returns, application of the customised database utilised by DEW and extensive verbal and written communication between DEW staff and industry operators.

-20.1 During the life of this plan, incoming industry returns are scrutinised, and discrepancies are investigated and resolved where possible.
+23.1 During the life of this plan, incoming industry returns are scrutinised, and discrepancies are investigated.

-Action 21: A compliance database will be maintained to support investigations, inspections, and audits.
+Action 24: A compliance database will be maintained to support investigations, inspections, and audits.

 A compliance database for use in kangaroo management investigations and inspections will be maintained for use by staff involved with kangaroo management.
-The database facilitates compliance reporting to the Commonwealth Government and other stakeholders, and easy access to information for relevant authorised DEWNR officers.
-Relevant compliance information is recorded and maintained, including reports of alleged breaches of the NPW Act, Regulations and/or permit conditions, investigation activities undertaken and outcomes of investigations.
+The database facilitates compliance reporting to the Commonwealth Government and other stakeholders, and easy access to information for authorised DEW officers.
+Compliance information is recorded and maintained, including reports of alleged breaches of the NPW Act, Regulations and/or permit conditions, investigation activities undertaken and outcomes of investigations.
 Data input is accurate and timely.